 Muscle Strain or Ligament Sprain

-Continuously performing heavy lifting or awkward movements all of a sudden can aggravate muscles and cause them to tense up.
+Continuously performing heavy lifting or awkward movements all of a sudden can aggravate muscles and cause them to tense up which can lead to low back spasm.

 If you are someone in weak physical health, it is easier for you to strain muscles in your body when performing activities.